Al Mayadeen English

 Trump justified the CIA’s involvement by claiming that Venezuelan authorities had “emptied their prisons into the United States of America” and accused the country of being a conduit for drug trafficking.

-US at crossroads
+US at a crossroads

 The Trump administration appeared deeply divided over its approach to Venezuela.
-While some advisers reportedly favored direct military action, others focused on intelligence and economic pressure.
+While some advisors reportedly favored direct military action, others focused on intelligence and economic pressure.
 Among those pushing for more aggressive action were Secretary of State Marco Rubio and CIA Director John Ratcliffe, according to sources close to the matter.

 In August, Attorney General Pam Bondi doubled the bounty for information leading to Maduro’s capture, raising it to $50 million and labeling him a “threat to our national security.”